varun-venkatesh/varun-venkatesh.github.io/_posts/2020-09-28-bare-mtl-chapter1.md

 }
 ```

-Without going into too much detail, the linker script here, aptly named ```linker_script.ld```, sets up the various sections, thier contents and thier location within memory. ```MEMORY``` command describes the location and size of blocks of memory in the target - in accordance with teh memory map (as seen in the data sheet). ```SECTIONS``` command describes how the various sections are to be placed in memory.
+Without going into too much detail, the linker script here, aptly named ```linker_script.ld```, sets up the various sections, thier contents and thier location within memory. ```MEMORY``` command describes the location and size of blocks of memory in the target - in accordance with the memory map (as seen in the data sheet). ```SECTIONS``` command describes how the various sections are to be placed in memory.

 We start the ```SECTIONS``` with ```. = 0x00000000;```. ```.``` represents the location counter within ```SECTIONS``` and is incremented according to what follows - although it is initialized to zero at the start of ```SECTIONS```, we've placed it there anyway.
 Next, ```.text``` specifies what goes into the ```.text``` section of the executable - in this case, the ```.text``` section of ```hello.o```.
 If we have multiple object files with sections that need to reside in the ```.text``` section of the executable, we preceed the ```(.<section_name>)``` with a ```*``` - which acts as a wildcard.